canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 - ``pids``: Limits the number of processes that can be created within a cgroup, providing a crucial defence against "fork bomb" attacks.
 - ``network_cls``/``network_prio``: Used to tag network packets from processes within a cgroup, allowing for traffic shaping and prioritization.

-More information about controllers can be found in `the kernel documentation <https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html>`_.
+To understand more about cgroups and how they work, see `the kernel documentation <https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html>`_.

-The Role of Cgroups in System Stability and Security
+The Role of cgroups in System Stability and Security
 ----------------------------------------------------

 While often seen as a resource management tool, cgroups are a critical component of system